encrrr/sArena_Reloaded/readme.md

 *   Show shields and overshields on healthbars.
 *   Hunter's Feign Death does not show up as dead but instead gets faded out a little bit.
 *   Frames are now class colored by default in starting room.
-*   Castbars immediately hide for easier interrupts and only lingers if an interrupt lands and it will also say who interrupted on the castbar.
+*   Castbars immediately hide for easier interrupts and only lingers if an interrupt lands and it will also say who interrupted it on the castbar for a short while.
+*   Shows duration on auras that don't have durations implemented by default from Blizzard (Smoke Bomb, Earthen Wall, Barrier, etc)

 Other improvements: